Avnet (NASDAQ:AVT) Updates Q4 2021 Earnings Guidance

-Avnet (NASDAQ:AVT) last announced its quarterly earnings results on Tuesday, April 27th.
-The company reported $0.74 EPS for the quarter, topping analysts’ consensus estimates of $0.56 by $0.18.
-Avnet had a net margin of 0.87% and a return on equity of 4.48%.
-The firm had revenue of $4.92 billion during the quarter, compared to analyst estimates of $4.56 billion.
-During the same period in the previous year, the business posted $0.38 earnings per share.
-The business’s revenue for the quarter was up 14.1% on a year-over-year basis.
-As a group, research analysts anticipate that Avnet will post 2.34 earnings per share for the current fiscal year.

-A number of equities analysts recently issued reports on AVT shares.
-Raymond James raised their price objective on shares of Avnet from $47.00 to $50.00 and gave the stock a strong-buy rating in a report on Thursday, April 29th.
-TheStreet raised shares of Avnet from a c rating to a b rating in a report on Wednesday, April 28th.
-Finally, Loop Capital raised shares of Avnet from a hold rating to a buy rating and raised their price objective for the stock from $39.00 to $53.00 in a report on Friday, April 30th.
-One research analyst has rated the stock with a sell rating, one has assigned a hold rating, two have given a buy rating and one has issued a strong buy rating to the company’s stock.
-The stock has a consensus rating of Buy and an average target price of $38.40.
+The company also recently disclosed a quarterly dividend, which was paid on Wednesday, June 23rd.
+Stockholders of record on Wednesday, June 9th were given a $0.22 dividend.
+This represents a $0.88 dividend on an annualized basis and a dividend yield of 2.24%.
+The ex-dividend date was Tuesday, June 8th.
+This is an increase from Avnet’s previous quarterly dividend of $0.21.
+Avnet’s dividend payout ratio (DPR) is 57.14%.

-In other Avnet news, CEO Philip R. Gallagher sold 21,152 shares of Avnet stock in a transaction that occurred on Tuesday, May 4th.
-The shares were sold at an average price of $42.62, for a total transaction of $901,498.24.
-The sale was disclosed in a filing with the SEC, which is accessible through this link.
-Also, insider Leng Jin Chan sold 10,000 shares of Avnet stock in a transaction that occurred on Friday, May 7th.
-The shares were sold at an average price of $44.29, for a total transaction of $442,900.00.
+In related news, CEO Philip R. Gallagher sold 23,128 shares of the company’s stock in a transaction dated Thursday, May 6th.
+The shares were sold at an average price of $43.57, for a total value of $1,007,686.96.
+The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Also, insider Kenneth A. Jacobson sold 5,360 shares of the firm’s stock in a transaction that occurred on Thursday, May 27th.
+The stock was sold at an average price of $44.70, for a total transaction of $239,592.00.
 The disclosure for this sale can be found here.
-Insiders have sold 63,140 shares of company stock worth $2,748,057 in the last ninety days.
+In the last three months, insiders sold 63,140 shares of company stock valued at $2,748,057.
 Insiders own 1.10% of the company’s stock.

 A hedge fund recently bought a new stake in Avnet stock.
-OLD Mission Capital LLC acquired a new stake in shares of Avnet, Inc. (NASDAQ:AVT) during the 3rd quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
-The firm acquired 27,475 shares of the company’s stock, valued at approximately $710,000.
-Institutional investors and hedge funds own 96.49% of the company’s stock.
+OLD Mission Capital LLC bought a new stake in Avnet, Inc. (NASDAQ:AVT) during the 3rd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The institutional investor bought 27,475 shares of the company’s stock, valued at approximately $710,000.
+Institutional investors own 96.49% of the company’s stock.

 About Avnet